This content is provided by Chambers. Learn more about our methodology

 Jonathan Hilliard QC

 Widely regarded as the go-to barrister for technical pensions issues, he represents parties in a broad array of cases.
 He has significant experience in liberation, moral hazard and professional negligence matters.
 He is sought after by the Pensions Regulator, as well as sponsors and trustees.
+He has appeared in courts at all levels of the British judicial system, as well as the CJEU.

 Michael Furness QC